-Digital Nations Annual Summit Comes to a Close with a Commitment to Use Digital Technology to Build Back Better
+Digital Nations 8th Ministerial Summit Comes to a Close with a Commitment to Use Digital Technology to Build Back Better

 Digital Nations’ Ministers led an international summit today on Thursday 18th November to champion the use of technology to help government institutions deliver more for their people and meet the world’s biggest challenges such as the pandemic, climate change, exclusion and inequality.